Mbyá Guaraní dialect

-Mbyá Guaraní is a Tupi–Guarani Indigenous language of the southern cone.
+Mbyá Guaraní is a dialect of the Guarani language spoken by the Mbyá Guaraní.
 It is 75% lexically similar to Paraguayan Guarani.

 Mbyá Guaraní is one of a number of "Guarani dialects" now generally classified as distinct languages.
 Mbyá is closely connected to Ava Guarani, also known as Ñandeva, and intermarriage between speakers of the two languages is common.
 Speakers of Mbyá and Ñandeva generally live in mountainous areas of the Atlantic Forest, from eastern Paraguay through Misiones Province of Argentina, Uruguay to the southern Brazilian states of Paraná, Santa Catarina, and Rio Grande do Sul.